 - Communication – Hearing the student’s emotions from a third party is very helpful.
 Knowing whether they are feeling excited, anxious, overwhelmed or under stimulated provides insight to mold the teaching process.
 After all, I want what is best for them.

 - Practice, Practice, Practice! – This is what determines the degree of your success.
 It will be a waste of your money and my time if this is not a priority.
 I expect daily practice, reflective of your student's age and ability

-Lesson term starts the first week of September (Sep 4) and finishes the first week of May (recital being May 5), with six weeks of vacation including week of Nov 19th (Thanksgiving), weeks of Dec 17th, 24th and 31st (Christmas break), week of March 11th (Spring break), and one week of vacation to be determined later – for 30 total lessons.
-(In the case that I need to cancel for any unforeseen reason, I will extend lessons to the 2nd week of May, etc.)
+Lesson term starts the first week of September (Sep 4) and finishes the first week of May (recital being May 4), with six weeks of vacation including week of Nov 19th (Thanksgiving), weeks of Dec 17th, 24th and 31st (Christmas break), week of March 11th (Spring break), and one week of vacation to be determined later – for 29 total lessons.
+(In the case that I need to cancel for any unforeseen reason, and cannot make it up, I will extend lessons to the 2nd week of May, etc.)

 In order to help your budget and my bookkeeping, I have calculated the cost of your total number of lessons and divided that into 8 equal payments.
 Your tuition pays for more than your weekly lesson, including preparation time, the Christmas recital party and preparation for the Spring recital (there will be an additional fee to help cover costs for the Spring recital).